duderayuh/DispatchDisplay/replit.md

-# Helicopter Tracking Dashboard
+# Methodist Hospital Emergency Tracking System

 ## Overview

-A real-time helicopter tracking dashboard designed for emergency dispatch and TV display.
-The application fetches live helicopter data from FlightRadar24 API and displays it on an interactive map of Indianapolis.
+A comprehensive real-time tracking system combining helicopter monitoring and emergency dispatch call management for Methodist Hospital.
+The application features two integrated dashboards: (1) Live helicopter tracking with smooth animations and flight path trails using FlightRadar24 API, and (2) Emergency dispatch call monitoring from NocoDB.
 Built with React, Express, Leaflet, and Tailwind CSS in dark mode for optimal night viewing and TV display.

 ## User Preferences